coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 1. src-values are non-recursive: when linking to an external object (`src: foo.fbx#bar`), then `src`-metadata on object `bar` should be ignored.
 1. clicking on external `src`-values always allow sourceportation: teleporting to the origin URI to which the object belongs.
 1. when only one object was cherrypicked (`#cube` e.g.), set its position to `0,0,0`
+1. equirectangular detection: when the width of an image is twice the height (aspect 2:1), an equirectangular projection is assumed.
+1. when the enduser clicks an href with `#t=1,0,0` (play) will be applied to all src mediacontent with a timeline (mp4/mp3 e.g.)

 * `model/gltf+json`
 * `image/png`